bhbmaster/rhood/README.md

 More instructions: https://robinhood.com/us/en/support/articles/twofactor-authentication/

 You will be given an alphanumetic API key that looks like this "TZIJ9PPENAA2X69Z".
 You will use it to create the credentials file below.

+**NOTE:** I am not sure if the 2 factor with SMS method works, it might.
+If it doesn't then just switch to 2 factor with an app

 ## CREATE ENCODED PERMISSIONS FILE